 The sensitivity analysis should be focused on instances where a change in an assumption could lead to a material change in the bill impact study.
-Sensitivity analyses should be performed by varying the rate structure and customer usage to reflect behavioral effects or technology adoption.
-Key assumptions must be made about price elasticity and expected penetration and adoption rates as well as assumptions for opt-in and opt-out, and energy usage information obtained from AMI data.
+Sensitivity analyses should be performed by varying the customer usage levels and patterns to reflect behavioral effects or technology adoption.
+Key assumptions must be made about price elasticity and expected penetration and adoption rates as well as assumptions for opt-in and opt-out, and energy usage information obtained from AMI data or other data sources.
 Behavioral and related information should support the assumptions and should be drawn from outside sources, consultants, and results from New York demonstration projects and pilots as they become available.
 The Joint Utilities' models should be structured to perform a top-down analysis in a manner that enables stakeholders to make varying assumptions about customer responses to specific rate designs.